-In this section each city added the Barriers vs NBSs table belongs to their cities and provided explanation for these tables.
+In this section each city added the Barriers vs NBSs table related with their cities and provided explanations.
 Tables are composed of NBSs specified for each city and barrier categories.
-A value between 1 to 5 regarding importance of the barrier category should be provided.
-Cities elaborated and explained the most important categories in subsequent sections.
+A value between 1 to 5 regarding importance of the barrier category has been provided (1: has small importance as a barrier, 5: has Cities elaborated and explained the most important categories in subsequent sections.